LiroyGenkins/simple_bot/README.md

 # simple_tg_bot
- Simple telegram bot with schedule and some basic features
+ Simple telegram bot with schedule, connection to PostgreSQL and some basic features